jdtechnology/minesweeper/README.md

 ### Bonus Tasks:
 1. Add tests (specify in the readme.md file how can we run them)
-2. Create a Superman mode that reveals the location of the flags (the working example mentioned below supports it)
+2. Create a Superman mode that reveals the location of the bombs (the working example mentioned below supports it)

 ### Working Example:
 You can find an example of a working implementation at  https://wix.github.io/minesweeper/ (the source is found at https://github.com/wix/minesweeper)